TrailPgh/Shed/README.md

 ## Shed: Where tools are stored

-Python was chosen because its what Ricky already has some code written in, it's easy to install and use, its popular and free, and its an excellent choice for data-related projects.
+Python was chosen because it's what Ricky already has some code written in, it's easy to install and use, it's popular and free, and it's an excellent choice for data-related projects.

-Django was chosen because it's a web framework that is easy to use and has a lot of documentation, it is popular and has a vast community and ecosystem, and also because its a full-featured full-stack web appplciation framework that includes tooling for not just HTTP handler functions and UI templates, but also database models, authentication, an ORM (object-relational mapper), and more.
-As opposed to Flask, which is a microframework, and does not include all the tooling that Django does.
+Django was chosen because it's a web framework that is straightforward to use and has a lot of documentation, it is popular and has a vast community and ecosystem, and because it's a full-featured full-stack web application framework that includes tooling for not just HTTP handler functions and UI templates, but also database models, authentication, an ORM (object-relational mapper), and more.
+As opposed to Flask, which is a microframework and does not include all the tooling that Django does.

 # Code Policy